getrwanda/Ikoranabuhangatech/README.md

   - Language toggle in place (English/Kinyarwanda)
   - Content translation can be added easily

+- **Video Content Integration**
+  - YouTube channel embedded on Home and Resources pages
+  - Automatic display of latest program videos
+  - Direct link to YouTube channel for more content
+  - Showcase of digital literacy clubs, mentorship sessions, and events

 - **AI Assistant - Joesure**
   - Interactive chat widget powered by OpenAI
   - Answers questions about technology and programs
   - Provides guidance on getting involved
   - Streaming responses for real-time interaction
+  - Enhanced error handling with specific messages for different error types
+  - Graceful fallback when API quota is exceeded

 - **Enhanced UI/UX**
   - Smooth scroll behavior throughout the site